smycynek/monty/README.md

 * The host asking if the contestant wants to switch doors
 * Whether the prize is behind the original guess or the alternate

+This simulation is then run 1000 times, and the results are summarized.

 Have fun!

 ## Usage